OceanDataTools/sealog-server/INSTALL.md

 **This will start the server in production mode.**  This mode will connect to a mongo database that was already setup for use with sealog-server.
 If no database is found, sealog-server will attempt to create it.
 Running in production mode for the first time will create an admin account (admin:demo) and 1 regular user account (guest).
 There is no password set for the regular account.

-To recommended way to setup Sealog to run at boot is to used Supervisor.
-To install Supervisor for Ubuntu type:
+The recommended way to setup Sealog to start at boot is to use Supervisor.
+To install Supervisor no Ubuntu:

 ```
 sudo apt-get install supervisor